AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/display-skip-logic-form-designer.md

 >[!NOTE]
 >
->Skip logic is currently not available when you preview your form in the form designer.
+>Skip logic is temporarily unavailable when you preview your form in the form designer.